arskom/spyne/doc/source/manual/03_types.rst

 then hardwired to some common Http response codes so that e.g. raising a ``ResourceNotFoundError`` ends up setting the response code to 404.

-You can look at the :func:`spyne.protocol.ProtocolBase.fault_to_http_response_code` to see which exceptions correspond to which return codes.
+You can look at the source code of the :func:`spyne.protocol.ProtocolBase.fault_to_http_response_code` to see which exceptions correspond to which return codes.
 This can be extended easily by subclassing your transport and overriding the ``fault_to_http_response_code``